-The Well-Read Native Indigenous Book Club is a community of readers from all over Indian Country and the globe.
+The Well-Read Native Indigenous Book Club is a global community of readers from all over Indian Country and the globe.
 Our 1,500+ members represent over 95 tribes and 4 countries (and counting!)

 While membership is open to allies, our mission is to read and elevate Indigenous voices in academia and literature.
 The Well-Read Native team is always open to book recommendations.
 Got an idea?
 Please drop us a line at email@example.com